bartnic1/jungle-rails/README.md

 * PostgreSQL 9.x
 * Stripe

+## bin/rails generators

+Type in "bin/rails g" to see what you can generate

 ## Heroku

 Preface all normal action with "heroku run" to run them on heroku.
 Example: